-The student must have a minimum of two years' experience in a managerial or supervisory capacity in non-commercial foodservice.
-Managerial/supervisory experience is defined as on-the-job time in a full-time management capacity.
+The student must have a minimum of two years of experience in a managerial or supervisory capacity in non-commercial foodservice that includes third party oversight.
+Managerial/supervisory experience is defined as on-the-job time in a fulltime management capacity.
 Non-commercial foodservice is defined as organizations or corporations such as hospitals, nursing homes, schools, military, correctional, or community feeding programs.

-Current Employment - to be con npleted by the student
+Current Employment - to be comp leted by the student

 Student Name

 Job Title

 Dates of Employment

 Place of Employment

 Work Phone

 Address

 City, State, Zip

 Name of Immediate Supervisor

 Title of Immediate Supervisor

 Supervisor's Work Phone

 To be completed by supervisor

 Student employed under my

 supervision from/to

 Duties performed by student

+(Attach job description)

+Survey and/or inspection process

+completed by your department

+(i.e.: State Health Department,

+JHACO, CMS) Voc
-Has candidate performed Yes

-satisfactorily while under your No
+Has candidate performed satisfactorily while under your Yes No

 supervision?

-Are you aware of any Yes
+Are you aware of any information Yes

-information which would adversely reflect on the No
+which would adversely reflect on No

-character or competence of this
+the character or competence of

-person?
+this person?

-· nformation is correct to the best of my knowledge:
+I hereby certify that the above info prmation is correct to the best of my knowledge:

-Supervisor Signature
+Supervisor Signature Date:

-Date

-Student Signature
+Student Signature Date:

-Date